Are you wondering what all the fuss is about writing a journal in the realm of personal development?

 Therefore, write with consistency.

-Also, did I mention about writing your own memoir one day?
+Also, did I mention writing your own memoir one day?

 You Might Also Enjoy…